cjdbarlow/Part-One/control_of_breathing.md

 * Other effects

 ###Peripheral Chemoreceptors
-* Peripheral chemoreceptors include:
+Peripheral chemoreceptors are divided into:
 * The **carotid body**
 Located at the bifurcation of the common carotid artery, and are innervated by the glossopharyngeal nerve (CN IX).
 * The **aortic body**
 Located in the aortic arch, and innervated by the vagus (CN X).

 They are stimulated by:
 * **Low PaO<sub>2</sub>**